2023 Best Philosophy Schools in New York

 Top New York Schools in Philosophy

-Our 2023 rankings named Columbia University in the City of New York the best school in New York for philosophy students.
+Our analysis found Columbia University in the City of New York to be the best school for philosophy students who want to pursue a degree in New York.
 Located in the large city of New York, Columbia is a private not-for-profit school with a very large student population.

 While working on their degree, philosophy majors at Columbia accumulate an average of around $20,625 in student debt.

-Read full report on Philosophy at Columbia University in the City of New York
+Full Philosophy at Columbia University in the City of New York Report

-A rank of #2 on this year’s list means Fordham University is a great place for philosophy students.
-Fordham U is a large private not-for-profit school located in the city of Bronx.
+Out of the 6 schools in New York that were part of this year’s ranking, Fordham University landed the # 2 spot on the list.
+Fordham U is a fairly large private not-for-profit school located in the large city of Bronx.

 The average amount in student loans that philosophy majors at Fordham U take out is $23,250.